aghand0ur/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Ali Ghandour earned a Ph.D. in Computer Communication in 2013.
 He was with Toyoto InfoTechnology Center at Mountain View, USA before joining the National Council for Scientific Research (CNRS) Lebanon in 2015.
 He is a Researcher at National Center for Remote Sensing where he established the Smart City Transportation Lab.
 He is also the coordinator of the Lebanese National Technology Transfer Network.
-Dr Ghandour has more than 30 publications with special focus on smart cities and urban features extraction from aerial images using deep learning techniques.
+Dr Ghandour has more than 30 publications with special focus on smart cities, transportation and urban features extraction from aerial images using deep learning techniques.